thecoderpb/Android-Game-Development-With-LibGDX/Week-1/README-pt1.md

 * References and Guides which I will post here might be found overwhelming to you but just focus on the problem.
 As time goes by, you would get used to it.

+<h3><b> Alright then.
+We are now on our way to build our first game.
+We have our environment ready, all the tools necessary But...<br>.
+   <br>.<br>we have to cover some basics first :(<br>
+   Don't worry it won't be long.
+We'll wizz by it and start our game development asap<br>
+   For now, head over to part 2 where we'll brush by some basics of Java<b></h3>